vivekraina7/OpenAi-Chatgpt-API-Custom-Data/README.md

 4. Run the chatbot:
    - Execute the chatbot script: `Openai_Chatgpt_API_app.ipynb`
-   - Start an interactive conversation with the chatbot via the command line interface.
+   - Start an interactive conversation with the chatbot via the command line interface or the Gradio webapp.
    - Enjoy chatting with the conversational chatbot powered by the OpenAI ChatGPT API!

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).